Bankruptcy & Family Law in Australia

 Additionally, the bankrupt has a similar obligation to notify the court and other parties if they become involved in bankruptcy proceedings.

-The courts have confirmed that the Official Trustee in Bankruptcy can pursue claims in courts outside family law, but does not automatically have rights under the Family Law Act (FLA) to institute property settlement proceedings.
+The courts have confirmed that the Official Trustee in Bankruptcy can pursue claims in courts outside family law, but does not automatically have rights under the FLA to institute property settlement proceedings.

-Recent updates to the Bankruptcy Act clarify when a trustee can ask a court to set aside a financial agreement.
+Recent updates to the Bankruptcy Act clarify when a third party can ask a court to set aside a financial agreement.
 However, sections 90K and 90UM(1) of the FLA, which deal with setting aside financial agreements in family law, have not changed.
-This means trustees must carefully navigate both family law and bankruptcy law when dealing property or financial claims.
+This means a trustee may have rights under s 40(1)(o) of the Bankruptcy Act rather than the FLA.

-If you’re facing property, child support or spousal maintenance issues in the context of bankruptcy and separation, Forte Family Lawyers has extensive experience with complex financial settlements.
+If you’re facing property, child support or spousal maintenance issues in the context of bankruptcy and separation, Forte Family Lawyers has extensive experience with complex financial settlements including bankruptcy, liquidations and receiverships.
 We provide clear guidance, protect your rights and work to achieve fair outcomes tailored to your circumstances.
-Contact us today to schedule a consultation and take the first step towards securing your future.